A Day on the North CoastExplore all that the Coast has to offer

 |At a Glance:||A day on the North Coast|

 |Description:||Spend the day exploring the Irish hills and coast around Ballintoy or Ballycastle with its rugged coastline, spectacular beaches, Game of Thrones connections and idyllic village.|

 |Includes:||Tea, coffee, scones on arrival Knowledgeable Guide, Lunch at a local Establishment, History Overview of Coast, 5* Coastal Riding and Trail Riding|

-Part 2: You will travel 10 miles to the coastal village of Ballintoy, where you will spend approximately 5 hours riding on the North Coast and taking in the renowned beach of Whitepark Bay, lunch at the Red Door Cottage Tea Room and finishing the day by riding in the hills overlooking the quaint seaside village of Ballintoy.
+Option 1 – 7am start: You will come to the centre for an assessment, have some refreshments, select a suitable horse and enjoy an assessment ride in the verdant North Antrim Hills.
+You will travel 10 miles to the coastal village of Ballintoy, where you will spend approximately 5 hours riding on the North Coast and taking in the renowned beach of Whitepark Bay, lunch at the Red Door Cottage Tea Room and finishing the day by riding in the hills overlooking the quaint seaside village of Ballintoy.
 Enjoy the Game of Thrones film locations of Ballintoy Harbour and Larrybane beside the famous Carrick a Rede Rope Bridge, while looking out over the sea to Rathlin Island, the Mull of Kintyre in Scotland and the Western Isles of Scotland.

 *This ride is all off road and is suitable for all levels of riders.